scality/backbeat/docs/DesignMDIngestion.md

 * Existing S3 Connector
 * Backbeat (including Backbeat dependencies, e.g. Zookeeper and Kafka)

-## Considerations

-While ingestiong pre-existing metadata from the S3 Connector/RING, we will have to pause the consumer that will be writing to Mongo DB.
-This will be done via supervisord.

 ### Bucket/Object-Key Parity

 When ingesting pre-existing metadata, we will store all entries from one backend